floweredscarf/su25/labs/lab02/index.md

 - `makeDice`: This method returns a _new_ `array` of integers `[1, 2, 3, 4, 5, 6]`.
 - `findMinMax`: This method takes an `int[] array` and returns the the positive difference between the maximum element and minimum element of the given array.
 You may assume the input array is nonempty.

+In the `tests` folder, there is a file called `ArrayExercisesTest.java`, which you can use to check your code.
+As a refresher for how to run these tests, see the [Testing Your Code](../lab01/#testing-your-code) section of Lab 01.

+{: .task}
+>Fill out `ArrayExercises.java`.

 ## Task: Array Operations